uw-dims/dims-ocd/docs/source/justifications.rst

   database mechanisms, and may have little or poor documentation.

-+ Attempting to balance all of the differences mentioned in the previous bullet will push all team members to the limits of their technical ability.
++ Attempting to balance all of the differences mentioned in the previous bullet will push all team members to the limits of their technical abilities.

 + Hardware, network resources, and data center limitations can cause friction due to limitations on access to data center facilities, the distributed